no00ne/CS305-2025Spring-FinalProject/README.md

 3. `create_dummy_block`

 * Define the JSON format of a `block`, which should include `{message type, peer's ID, timestamp, block ID, previous block's ID, and transactions}`.
-The `block ID` is the hash value of block structure except for the item `block ID`. `previous block` is the last block in the blockchain, to which the new block will be linked.
-If the block generator is malicious, it can generate random block ID.
+The `block ID` is the hash value of the block structure, except for the item `block ID`. `previous block` is the last block in the blockchain, to which the new block will be linked.
+If the block generator is malicious, it can generate a random block ID.

 * Read the transactions in the local `tx_pool` using the function `get_recent_transactions` in `transaction.py`.